Azure-Samples/aad-dotnet-manage-resources-from-vm-with-msi/README.md

 author: anuchandy
 ---

-# Getting Started with Aad - Manage Resource From MSI Enabled Virtual Machine Belongs To AAD Group - in .Net #
+# Getting Started with Aad - Manage Storage From MSI Enabled Virtual Machine - in .Net #

           Azure Compute sample for managing virtual machines -
-           - Create a AAD security group
-           - Assign AAD security group Contributor role at a resource group
-           - Create a virtual machine with MSI enabled
+            - Create a virtual machine with Managed Service Identity enabled with access to resource group
-           - Add virtual machine MSI service principal to the AAD group
             - Set custom script in the virtual machine that
                  - install az cli in the virtual machine
                  - uses az cli MSI credentials to create a storage account
-           - Get storage account created through MSI credentials.
+            - Get storage account created through Managed Service Identity (MSI) credentials.

 ## Running this Sample ##